 Around five years ago, a potential client inquired about personal training and physical therapy.
-He was more of a training client, so I provided my training rates and potential times to meet.
-He said something to the effect of “That was far more than he could pay” (which is fine)…for training in an unofficial setting (which greatly upset me).
+He was more of a training client, so I emailed him training rates and potential times to meet.
+He said something to the effect of “That was more than he could pay” (which was fine)…for training in an unofficial setting (which greatly upset me).

 As I reflect on my career and growth as a person, I now realize that this single comment set me back about 3 or 5 years.
 One comment from a single person who may have been making a completely reasonable response from their perspective.
 That comment caused me to question why I was charging anything at all, and if I was being greedy.
 I had doubts about the effectiveness and value of training in “just” a basement and back yard.

-Since around 2008, I’ve committed time to assist with programming and training for sports performance at Full Reps training center (at that time GoWags in Camp Hill).
+Since around 2008, I’ve committed time to assist with programming and training for sports performance at Full Reps Training Center (previously GoWags in Camp Hill).
 But my time there was limited.
 So I began training a few athletes when I could at the house and back yard, the Bonny Lane Club.
 It wasn’t long before I realized that my limited time there, too, was in demand.
 Out of necessity (read as, changes in the health care industry), I began charging a fee, even for “just” training at the house and back yard.

 That was five years ago.

 Now days, if someone asks about training and complains about fees, I will gladly direct them to call Power Train, NY Fitness, or the local YMCA.
-Or, they are free to return to the little-monthly-rate – little-results plan, or the fitness flash plan that leans heavily on machines and technology in order get them to actually break a sweat (at best) or to think that they’re being productive without actually working very hard (more likely).
+Or, they are free to return to the little-monthly-rate – little-results plan, or the fitness flash plan that leans heavily on machines and technology in order to convince someone to actually break a sweat (at best) or to think that they’re being productive without actually working very hard (more likely).

-The BLC training in “just” gear looks state-of-the-art as compared to this video of some high level soccer guys running half-hearted down & backs between fairly crappy calisthenics.
+The BLC training gear appears state-of-the-art as compared to this video of some high level soccer guys running half-hearted down & backs between fairly crappy calisthenics.
 Then again, I don’t have the right accent to be a high level soccer guy…

-On a few other occasions, I have come across a handful of people who, rather than train with me, want consultation regarding purchase and use of their own training gear, and they’re taking their “ball” and going home.
-They are my brothers and sisters!
+On a few other occasions, I have come across a handful of people who, rather than train with me, want consultation regarding purchase and use of their own training gear.
+They want to learn (somewhat) how I do it, then take their “ball” and go home.
+Truly no offense.
+These are my brothers and sisters!

 You see, the BLC has no competition.
 At the very least, it’s exceedingly good for me when it feels that way.